Tepe Sialk: Middle Bronze Age

+In the Middle Bronze Age, Sialk V and VI developled.
 After an abandonment of more than a millennium, the Sialk site was reoccupied in the second half of the second millennium.
 This last phase of occupation is divided into two periods: Sialk V and Sialk VI.
 The archaeological material of these two levels has been mostly found in the two necropolises, called necropolis A and necropolis B.

 The first represents the Sialk V level.
 Here are found weapons and other objects in bronze, as well as jewelry, and some iron items.
 The ceramic is gray-black, or red, sometimes with decorations that consist of geometric patterns, and can be compared to items coming from sites in Gorgan valley (the later levels of Tureng Tepe, and Tepe Hissar).